usnistgov/oar-pdr/angular/src/app/datacart/README.md

 Nevertheless, it is possible to have both components open in the same tab; the interactions at the `CartService` and `DataCart` interface level are the same.

-Specifically, it is sub-components within these larger component that need access to the cart.
+Specifically, it is sub-components within these larger components that need access to the cart.
 The figure below illustrates which components interact with the data carts.

 ![DataCart interaction diagram](cartinteraction.png)

 Here is an inventory of components that need information from or access to a data cart:

-  * Landing Page:
+Landing Page:
     1. the [`HeadbarComponent`](../frame/headbar.component.ts) includes an icon representing the Global Data Cart:
         * the icon displays the number of data files currently in the cart